 My takeaway from the story was that I think we humans will probably have FTL (Faster Than Light) before we have generation ships, simply because we’re too selfish to be content with our several-times-removed descendents walking on a new planet, we want to be doing it ourselves.
 I know I would.

 Every so often though, KSR can dwell in the ‘ordinariness’ a bit too long for my taste.
-The epilogue to Aurora is wonderfully written, where the heroine experiences that ‘ordinariness’, and it goes on for pages and pages, and pages.
+The epilogue to Aurora is wonderfully written, where the heroine experiences that ‘ordinariness’, but it goes on for pages and pages, and pages.

 Never-the-less, it was a glorious read.